dnl-rss/secureum-slot2-solidity101/00_precontract.md

 ### 12. Natspec Comments

-Ethereum Natural Language Specification Format (NatSpec) comments generate JSON format metadata for developers and end users.
-All public interfaces should be fully annotated
+Ethereum **Natural Language Specification Format** (NatSpec) comments generate *JSON metadata* for developers and end users.
+All public interfaces should be fully annotated with NatSpec.

 NatSpec tags include:
 - `@title`